munstermedia/deploy-commander/README.md

 deploy-commander go run:install-app
 ```

+What just happened?

-This will create base folders and clone the repo into a development enviroment
+- This will create base folders and clone the repo into a development enviroment
+- We've cloned a repo into `/home/<user>/<env>/repo`
+- We've created a database
+- We've installed the default install.sql from repo

 > Try to enter different environments, in this example they all point to the vagrant box, but for your production it can point to different servers.